-Welcome to your match thread for a Saturday afternoon match-up between Orlando City (1-1-1, 4 point points) and the LA Galaxy (2-1-0, 6 points).
+Welcome to your match thread for a Friday night match-up between Orlando City (4-6-3, 15 points) and the LA Galaxy (7-5-1, 22 points).
 This is the only scheduled meeting between the two clubs from opposite conferences this season.

-Prior to the Galaxy’s 2019 win in Orlando, the home team had won all four prior meetings.
-In Orlando’s last visit to LA back in 2018, the Lions fell 4-3 after blowing the lead three times.
-It was a case of too much Zlatan Ibrahimovic, who figured in every goal, notching his first MLS hat trick and adding an assist.
+The Lions are 2-2-0 in MLS play against LA, with the home team winning all four prior meetings.
+Last year, the Lions fell 4-3 last season in California after blowing the lead three times.
+It was simply too much Zlatan Ibrahimovic, who figured in every goal, notching his first MLS hat trick and adding an assist.
 Cristian Higuita and Dom Dwyer scored for Orlando and Sacha Kljestan forced an own goal by Michael Ciani with a pass intended for Yoshimar Yotún.

 The Galaxy captured the lone 2016 contest, 4-2.
 Giovani Dos Santos scored twice as LA put together four straight goals to erase a 1-0 deficit provided by Kevin Molino.
 Alan Gordon and Robbie Keane scored the other two Galaxy goals.
 Brek Shea tacked on a cosmetic goal late for Orlando.